 The Dean for Issues of Chemical Dependency provides comprehensive academic and social support in non-clinical settings for Brown students affected by alcohol or drug abuse.
 Housed in the Office of the Dean of the College, the dean is also a resource for all members of the campus community who are concerned about their use of drugs and alcohol, who suspect that someone they know has a problem, or who are negatively affected by others' substance abuse

 A group for Brown students in recovery from chemical dependency.
 The group's ultimate objective is to help students develop the social support necessary for sustained recovery so that they may continue their studies at and ultimately graduate from Brown.
 Additional information is available on the page of the Dean for Issues of Chemical Dependency.

 Free, confidential appointments are available to students concerned about their own use of alcohol or other drugs, or concerned about a friend’s use.
-With a focus on harm reduction, not abstinence, Health Education will work with a student on the changes they choose to make.
+With a focus on harm reduction, not abstinence, Health Promotion will work with a student on the changes they choose to make.
 Located on the third floor of Health Services.
-The Health Education website includes a section about Alcohol, Tobacco and Other Drugs.
+The Health Promotion website includes a section about Alcohol, Tobacco and Other Drugs.

 Health Services (401) 863-3953